JakeDeines/Employee-Managment/README.md

 ## Description
 in this homework I built a solution for managing a company's employees using node, inquirer, and MySQL.

+"I created database using mysql workbench and added some options to the prompt. would like to finish this project in the future".
 ## Deployed Website

 ## Github Repository URL